 - Phone numbers of helpful community resources;

-The Department of Security prepares the College’s Annual Security Report under the supervision of the Chief Operating Officer, in compliance with applicable federal law including the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act, and the Higher Education Opportunity Act of 2008 (HEOA) (Clery Act) require that by October 1st of each year, all employees and all members of the NCC community, are notified by email that this Annual Security Report is available on the NCC website.
-A copy of this report for your review, can be found in the Office of the Chief Operating Officer and at all Security stations.
+The Department of Security prepares the College’s Annual Security Report under the supervision of the Associate Dean of Campus Operations, in compliance with applicable federal law including the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act, and the Higher Education Opportunity Act of 2008 (HEOA) (Clery Act) require that by October 1st of each year, all employees and all members of the NCC community, are notified by email that this Annual Security Report is available on the NCC website.
+A copy of this report for your review, can be found in the Office of the Associate Dean of Campus Operations and at all Security stations.